raskong/raskong.github.io/Contributing_factor.md

 On this page we will analyze the contributing factors for vehicle number 1 for the crashes in NYC.

-On the figure the 21 most frequent factors is shown on a bar plot.
+On Figure 1 the 21 most frequent factors is shown on a bar plot.
 Unfortunately a very big part (around 1/3) of the observations has been labeled as *'unspecified'* which is unfortunate.

 <figure>
   <img src="/factor_counts.png" alt="Description of Image" style="width:100%; height:auto;">
-  <figcaption><i style="font-size: smaller;">Figure 2: Bokeh plot for focus factors for vehicle 1 per year from 2013 to 2023.</i></figcaption>
+  <figcaption><i style="font-size: smaller;">Figure 1: Number of observations for the most frequent contributing factors.</i></figcaption>
 </figure>

-Below the 20 most frequent contributing factors has been plotted per hours of the day as bar plots with.
+On Fiugre 2 the 20 most frequent contributing factors has been plotted per hours of the day as bar plots with.
 The *'unspecified'* label has been removed, as we did not find it interesting.

 Some things can be observed on the plots.
 First of all, most of the categories follows the same pattern.
 The most crashes happen in the afternoon around hour 16 or 17, which could be due to rush hour when people are returning from work.
 Also a significant drop can be observed in the night, which is to no surprise either.